Does Inflammatory Bowel Disease (IBD) disrupt your daily life?

 You may qualify for this trial if you:

-• Have been diagnosed with Crohn’s disease or ulcerative colitis
+- Have been diagnosed with ulcerative colitis

-• Are between 18 and 75 years of age
+- Are between 18 and 85 years of age

-• Are on a medication for IBD that isn’t working as well as you would like, or you have never taken any medication for IBD
+- Are on a medication for IBD that isn’t working as well as you would like, or you have never taken any medication for IBD

-• Are interested in a device treatment option
+- Are interested in a device treatment option

-• Still have part or all of your colon
+- Still have all of your colon

 There are additional trial requirements to participate.
 A representative will discuss them with you.